dominiksaul/HEIG-VD-CLD-Labo/Labo02/004_Create_Load_Balancer.md

 Name:   internal-ELB-DEVOPSTEAM05-995522892.eu-west-3.elb.amazonaws.com
 Address: 10.0.5.8

-When we do a nslookup from our local machines for the FQND of the Loadbalancer we receive two local IP-Addresses.
-(10.0.5.8 and 10.0.5.136)
-Those local ip-addresses are published by the DNS servers of AWS and this helps us to establish the SSH Tunnel directly with the FQDN name.
+After doing a nslookup from our local machines for the load balancer's FQDN, we receive two local IP-Addresses, 10.0.5.8 and 10.0.5.136 , which are published by AWS DNS servers and this helps us establish a SSH Tunnel directly with the FQDN name.
 ```

 * From your Drupal instance, identify the ip from which requests are sent by the Load Balancer.